 The NFD (National Family Dialogue) is an open forum to exchange information, share concerns and support for families with youth that are experiencing or have experienced Substance Use Disorders.
 You may contact the NFD for:

 The National Physicians Alliance supports research and education programs that promote health and foster active engagement of physicians with their communities to achieve high quality, affordable health care for all.
+NPA can identify physicians with mental health expertise who can participate in or speakers at awareness events and community conversations.

 The National PTA represents millions of families, students, teachers, administrators, and business and community leaders devoted to the educational success of children and the promotion of parent involvement in schools.
 The National PTA can help you find a local PTA representative that you can invite to participate in community conversations and planning efforts.